 The village of Stein is in the north west corner of Skye located on the B886.
 It is 8 miles from Dunvegan and 22 miles from Portree.
 Stein itself is a conservation village which was designed originally by Telford as a model fishing at the end of the 18th Century.

-The village boasts the renowned Loch Bay Seafood Restaurant and also the oldest inn on Skye, the Stein Inn.
+The village boasts the Michelin star Loch Bay Restaurant, owned by Michael and Laurence Smith and also the oldest inn on Skye, the Stein Inn.
 It is home to a wealth of beautiful shorelines to walk along, as well as forestry walks to enable you to see the amazing wildlife including eagles, otters and corncrakes (well listen to the latter anyway!).

 Waternish has several popular visitor attractions such as the 5 star Skyeskyns, Scotland’s only traditional sheepskin tannery and showroom, Shilasdair Yarns, Braefasach Studio, Halistra Pottery and Dandelion Designs.
 Diver’s Eye offers excellent boat trips out to the islands, Waternish point, and Neist point to enable you to see the coastal scenery and marine wildlife.